brugnara/storycrossing/README.md

 StoryCrossing
 =============

+*Info about old-version branch*
+This branch is the old site, currently online.
+I'll drop any pushing request on this branch, only security patch will be merged.
+Our goal should be improve master letting dead this one.

 *Goal*
 The main goal of this open source project, is to obtain a very nice collaborative writing web site.
 The version 0.3 is the original, HTML4 version.
 No AJAX at all.
 I want to build a frontend with AngularJS + Bootstrap that uses REST SC already has.